Stay Up to Date with the Latest Happenings

 Before investing in a 529 plan, you should consider whether the state you or your beneficiary reside in or have taxable income in has a 529 plan that offers favorable state income tax or other benefits that are only available if you invest in that state’s 529 plan.

 Taxpayers should seek advice from an independent tax advisor based on their own particular circumstances.
-Non-qualified withdrawals may be subject to federal and state taxes and the additional 10% federal tax.
+If the funds aren’t used for qualified higher education expenses, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply.

 Account value for the investment options is not guaranteed and will fluctuate based upon a number of factors, including general market conditions.